-People living in Germany enjoy the highest quality of life not just in Europe but in the entire world.
+If you’ve been wondering where to live in Germany, it’s reassuring to at least know that people living in Germany enjoy the highest quality of life not just in Europe but in the entire world.
 In the Mercer Quality of Life Survey 2018, an annual survey covering 231 cities worldwide, seven German cities were ranked in the world’s top 30 for quality of living – and three of those (Munich, Dusseldorf and Frankfurt) were in the top 10.
 German cities scored even higher in terms of infrastructure – quality of public transportation, traffic congestion and airport effectiveness – with four in the top 10 places.
 According to Slagin Parakatil, Senior Researcher at Mercer, this is partly ‘due to their first-class airport facilities, international and local connectivity, and a high standard of public services’.

 So if you’re moving to Germany, pick your next hometown from this guide to Germany’s best cities to live in, provided by LoanLink, a mortgage broker that specializes in helping non-native property buyers.